What is a hip fracture?

 How is it treated?

-Your doctor will want you to start moving as soon after surgery as you can.
+After surgery, your doctor will want you to start moving as soon as you can.
 This will help prevent problems such as pneumonia, blood clots, and bed sores.
 These things may happen because you have to stay in bed so long.
+You may also need to take a blood-thinner (anticoagulant) medicine to reduce the risk of blood clots.

 How can you prevent a hip fracture?